 Stipend and Benefits

 The application process consists of two phases: Application and Research & Career Proposal.
-Applicants are notified 4 weeks after submission of their Application on whether they qualify to submit a research and career proposal with educational objectives and career development plan, as well as letters of support from all mentors.
-Proposals will be due approximately four weeks from the date of award notification.
+Applicants are notified via email on the date indicated uunder "Deadlines & Important Dates" on whether they qualify to submit a research and career proposal with educational objectives and career development plan, as well as letters of support from all mentors.
+Proposals will be due on the date indicated in the email invitation.
 Funding will begin upon approval of the proposal by the review committee.

 Note: Notification of the fellowship award after the initial application is official and confirmed.
 Although the awardees will submit research and training proposals for committee evaluation, the fellowship award is not contingent on review of the proposal.
 However, initiation of the funding is subject to the committee’s final approval of the proposal.
 If the committee requests modifications to the proposal, the awardee must revise the proposal to the committee’s satisfaction before funding will begin.
 This policy ensures that fellowship funds are conserved for the execution of the awardee’s project.

-Both the pre-application and full research proposal must be submitted in one single electronic file (preferably pdf) and emailed to email@example.com, as outlined in the instructions.
+Both the Application and Research & Career Proposal must be submitted in one single electronic file (preferably pdf) and emailed to firstname.lastname@example.org, as outlined in the instructions.

 The University of Texas MD Anderson Cancer Center is an equal opportunity employer and a smoke-free workplace.
 This program encourages applications from women and minority students.
 This program is supported by the National Cancer Institute, Grant R25T-CA57730